Joint Research Groups in the UK and Online Lecture Series - Scheme 3

 Value of award:

 • The maximum award is £1,500 to cover meetings over one year.
-The meetings must take place within the same financial year that the grant is awarded.
+The grant must be claimed within the same financial year that the grant is awarded.

 • Grant applicants can apply for funds to host at least two meetings (or an equivalent level of activity) in a financial year.
 The Research Grants Committee will no longer require grant holders to hold four meetings per year (though they are still permitted to do so).